KoalaTeaCode/KTInstagramUIExampleProject/InstagramUIPost.md

 And we're done!
 Let's talk about drawbacks.

 # Drawbacks
+The biggest drawback for this workflow is that when in Xcode you won't be able to see the changes you make to your views until you run your app.
+Fixing that issue specifically is a whole other can of worms.
+Though the future of this project isn't to work with UI inside of Xcode.
+The future of this project is to export your designs directly from Sketch, or a similar design program.
+That way we keep our design and our code separate.
+This of course has it's own positives and negatives but for my projects, that is the workflow I am working towards.

-So the biggest drawback that you may be thinking about is rotating an iPhone screen.
+Another drawback you may be thinking about is rotating an iPhone screen.
 Though for this project, a lot of the apps I have created, and even most the apps I use on a daily basis don't rotate at all.
 This is an issue I'm experimenting with but it's not a huge deal for me at the moment.

-The second biggest drawback would be animation.
-I haven't experimented a lot with different animations using this workflow but things would have to be rethought from the perspectives of constraints and more on the focus of a view's anchor point.
+The third biggest drawback would be animation.
+I've been experimenting with this more recently and I can see it not being to hard to implement a quality animation library.
+We'll save that for another post though.

 Despite these drawbacks, I believe there are ways to get around them and I believe they aren't a critical issue at this time.

+//@TODO: rewrite this too
 # Conclusion
-To conclude, this is a very new way of create UI that I have been experimenting with.
+To conclude, this is a new way of creating UI that I have been experimenting with.
 The next steps would probably write a few to shorten the amount of code that needs to be written.
 Especially with writing ".calculateWidth()" every width and height.
 I'll continue to work with this and use this workflow in a few of my projects.
 I would recommend using the extensions at the very least in tandem with AutoLayout to properly calculate constraints.

 If you would like to see this workflow in an actual app check out my apps [Kibbl](https://itunes.apple.com/us/app/kibbl/id1241433983?ls=1&mt=8) and the [Software Engineering Daily Podcast App](https://itunes.apple.com/us/app/software-engineering-daily-podcast-app/id1253734426?ls=1&mt=8).